qlik-oss/core-website/docs/services/qix-engine/script_syntax/03_Conditional_functions.md

 | expr3    | The third expression to check for a valid number representation.                      |
 | else     | Value to return if none of the previous parameters has a valid number representation. |

 The alt function is often used with number or date interpretation functions.
-This way, Qlik Sense can test different date formats in a prioritized order.
+This way, Qlik associative engine can test different date formats in a prioritized order.
 It can also be used to handle NULL values in numerical expressions.

 Examples and results: